PeteOH/kanbantasks/README.md

 Clone [the kanbantasks github page](https://github.com/intersystems-au/kanbantasks), Then run install.cmd

-This will configure outlook to loo at this folder.
+This will configure outlook to look at this folder.

 To Update at any time - run: git pull
 (Your configuration is in the journal files which are not changed by git)